JasperFx/marten/docs/guide/configuration/hostbuilder.md

 The `AddMarten()` method will add these service registrations to your application:

 1. `IDocumentStore` with a *Singleton* lifetime.
 The document store can be used to create sessions, query the configuration of Marten, generate schema migrations, and do bulk inserts.
-1. `IDocumentSession` with a *Scoped* lifetime for all read and write operations.
-By default, this is done with the `IDocumentStore.OpenSession()` method and the session created will have the identity map behavior
+1. `IDocumentSession` with a *Scoped* lifetime for all read and write operations. **By default**, this is done with the `IDocumentStore.OpenSession()` method and the session created will have the identity map behavior
 1. `IQuerySession` with a *Scoped* lifetime for all read operations against the document store.

 For more information, see: